DeathAruban/Lore-Item-MCBE/README.md

 📦.zip version
 - create dedicated bedrock realm or server
 - pull the texture into the resources folder instead the behavior into the behaviors folder (Realm or Server)
-- enter the crime or the server and you will find your component,remember to enable the settings necessary for operation listed before
+- enter the realm or the server and you will find your component,remember to enable the settings necessary for operation listed before
 - ⛔you can't put it directly in the console, the manufacturer things don't allow to import external files, it is possible only in case you have made a modification of your console

 ## For more info visit my discord or watch the video guide on my channel